zd4y/discordbot/README.md

 ```
 DISCORD_TOKEN={Your bot's discord token here}
 YOUTUBE_API_KEY={Your project's youtube api key here}
-DATABASE_URI={your database's URI, used by SQLAlchemy for the connection}
+DATABASE_URI={your database's URI}
 ```

-Replace the text between the brackets with the actual tokens, you have to get those from discord and from google.
+Replace the text between the brackets with the actual tokens, you have to get those from [discord](https://discordapp.com/developers/applications/) and from [google](https://console.developers.google.com/).

 > Note: The Youtube API Key is only required if you want the notifier to work.